Tea Tasting & Tea Estates in Sri Lanka’s Hill Country

 The tour fee is LKR 250.
 It is best to get there early on in the day, partly for the weather but also processing is more likely to take place in the morning.
 The factory is huge and the tour we had was very comprehensive although have heard that some people had a very rushed tour.
 We were the only ones there (probably because of the weather!) so maybe that had something to do with it.
 We watched the production process from beginning to end and enjoyed a lovely tasting at the end.
 There is no production on Sunday or Monday.

-The train ride from Kandy to Ella is one of the most scenic in the world, but at seven hours it can be quite long for little ones.
+The Kandy to Ella train journey is one of the most scenic in the world, but at seven hours it can be quite long for little ones.
 What you can do is take a trip on a shorter section, like Ella to Nuwara Eliya.
-Nuwara Eliya is beautifully scenic with a few other things to do, but mostly it is about the scenery (along with the 19th century colonial vibes and architecture).
+Nuwara Eliya is beautifully scenic with a few other things to do, but mostly it’s about the scenery (along with the 19th century colonial vibes and architecture).
 If you are stopping in Nuwara Eliya and want to visit a tea factory, you can try Mackwoods.

 Mackwoods Tea Centre

 Mackwoods is quite a short tour (good for the kids) so you get a rough overview rather than an in-depth explanation.
 The tour is free with tea tasting included.
 You can also buy cake to go with your tea.
 There is a gift shop but it is quite expensive.

 Pedro Tea Estate